-Headwaters Farm is a 60-acre property in the town of Orient that is owned and managed by the EMSWCD.
-It is the site of the District’s exciting new Headwaters Farm Incubator Program, which seeks to aid the development of new farm businesses by providing affordable access to land and farm resources.
+Headwaters Farm is the site of the District’s exciting Headwaters Incubator Program, which seeks to aid the development of new farm businesses by providing affordable access to land and farm resources.
+The 60-acre property on the outskirts of Gresham is owned and managed by EMSWCD.
+Learn more about the program here!

 Conservation Agriculture at Headwaters Farm